Aiven-Open/klaw-docs/docs/docs/howto/installation.rst

    Run From Docker<installation/run-docker>
    Configure Klaw Wizard<installation/configure-klaw-wizard>

-How to install and configure Klaw...
+How to install and configure Klaw.